EolnMsuk/SkipCord-3/README.md

 1. Create a folder for your bot and place all the provided Python files (`bot.py`, `helper.py`, `omegle.py`, `tools.py`) inside.

-2. Create a new file named `.env` in the same folder.

 3. Open the `.env` file and add your credentials in the following format.
 Replace the placeholder text with the actual values you copied.

     ```env